jedediah/wetbanana/README.md

 Change Log
 ----------

+Changes in 2.10:
+- Fixed a bug where settings in open tabs were not updated.

 Changes in 2.9:
 - Fixed a bug where left-clicking would leave dragging enabled on some web pages.